esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_anonymization.md

 A full CT, MRI or PET of the head can be reconstructed into a face.
 Therefore many image analysis programs 'deface' these types of images.
 This is useful for not only avoiding the patient's specific identity but also to some extent their demographic identity (ethnicity and gender).

+There are also variuos tools to deface head imaging from several fully built software products e.g. Freesurfer has defacing capabilities, to functions inside code libraries.

 ### Text on Images

-Occasionaly for various reasons techs will burn information strauight onto images.
-This may knclude anything from diagnosis to demographics to the patient's name.
+Occasionaly for various reasons techs will burn information strauight onto images as part of a burned-in annotation.
+This may include anything from diagnosis to demographics to the patient's name.
+Luckily this text is not written but typed (thus will be recognizable by optical charecter recignition function), and often typed in the same place on images, away from the center such that clever cropping may eliminate it entirely in some datasets.

 ### Other parts of images